-Local reporting

-Annual audit
+Local reporting Annual audit

 Reporting in each local government body, on financial sustainability and performance.
-This work is at our core and thus in how we provide assurance over councils' use of public money.
+This work is the core of how we provide assurance over councils' use of public money.
 It also covers wider aspects of governance, improvement and council performance.